Joining a Walk or Event and Your Safety

 YHA Bushwalking Victoria walks most weekends, offering easy social strolls to challenging expeditions.
 Use our Quick Start Guide to choose the right walk for you.
 See our Fees and car-pooling guide for details of costs and what to do if you do not have a car.
 If you need any help navigating the website or booking into an event, use our Quick Reference Guide to get you started.

-All events need to be booked by clicking on the Current Walks Program “Book” link against the particular event you are interested in.
-If the event is “closed” as it is full, a “waitlist” button maybe available at the bottom of the event form.
+All events need to be booked by clicking on the Current Walks Program “Book” link against the particular event you are interested in, then submitting a Booking Request (at the bottom of the event page).
+If the event is “closed” as it is full, a “waitlist” button may be available at the bottom of the event page.